n3dst4/fizzbuzz-cli/README.markdown

 ## But whyyyyy?

-This package is an exercise in cramming as many cool things into a codebase as possible, *ad absurdum*.
+This project is an exercise in cramming as many cool things into a codebase as possible.

 If you're not familiar with "FizzBuzz": it's a tiny programming exercise intended to be given to applicants for development roles to weed out people who